-The electrical currents used for beauty treatments happen to be part of the Radio Frequency spectrum, i.e. the frequencies used for radio communications (3 kHz to 300 GHz).
+The electrical currents used for beauty treatments happen to be part of the Radio Frequency spectrum, i.e., the frequencies used for radio communications (3 kHz to 300 GHz).
 Hence aesthetic treatments using electric currents or electromagnetic fields of such frequency are called Radio Frequency treatments.
-However, there is nothing else common between radio communications/radiation/radioactivity and Radio Frequency treatments.
+However, there is nothing else in common between radio communications/radiation/radioactivity and RF Skin Tightening treatments.

-With the Radio Frequency treatment, electrical current enters the skin from one pole, which is charged positively, and then exits the skin from another, which is charged negatively.
+With RF Skin Tightening, an electrical current enters the skin from one pole, which is charged positively, then exits the skin from another, which is charged negatively.
 A split second later, the polarity changes, and what used to be a positive pole becomes negative and vice versa.
 This cycle happens hundreds of thousands of times a second.

 Now, if the current frequency were much lower, for example, 100Hz (one hundred such polarity alternations per second), we would have a muscular contraction.
 Such low frequencies are used in TENS machines for pain relief and other physiotherapy machines for muscle rehabilitation.

-As mentioned earlier, at higher frequencies, we do not have muscular contractions, just heat.
+As mentioned earlier, we do not have muscular contractions at higher frequencies, just heat.
 The reason is that the frequency is so high that motor nerves are not fast enough to sense the polarity alternation, so no muscular contraction occurs.

-In a nutshell, the Radio Frequency treatment vibrates our molecules, producing heat.
+In a nutshell, Radio Frequency vibrates our molecules, producing heat.

 - Whole face, neck, and décolletage area